Posted on March 10, 2017

-- Reasonable Suspicion: The lowest stand applied to law enforcement is “reasonable suspicion.”
+The lowest stand applied to law enforcement is “reasonable suspicion.”
 This requires that law enforcement be armed with reasonable articulable facts that criminal activity is afoot.
-Notice there is no requirement that a crime actually be or have been committed by the suspect.
+Notice there is no requirement that a crime actually is or has been committed by the suspect.
 The standard applies to whether or not the police officer reasonably believes a crime is in progress or has been committed.
 This standard applies to all traffic stops such as speeding or running a stop sign.

 Types of Searches

-- Vehicle Searches: Contrary to popular belief, law enforcement may search a vehicle without a search warrant if the officer is armed with probable cause that illegal contraband is inside the vehicle or there may be evidence of the arrest inside.
-Officer’s may gain probable cause by the vehicle owner’s consent, plain view, or supported by other evidence such as witness statements.
+Contrary to popular belief, law enforcement may search a vehicle without a search warrant if the officer is armed with probable cause that illegal contraband is inside the vehicle or there may be evidence of the arrest inside.
+Officers may gain probable cause by the vehicle owner’s consent, plain view, or supported by other evidence such as witness statements.

-- Home Searches: Home searches are the highest scrutinized form of search.
-Court’s recognize an individual’s heightened privacy rights within their own home.
-Law enforcement typically obtain a search warrant prior to entering a suspects’ home, but it’s not always required.
-This requires officers to be armed with probable cause and obtain the signature of a judge prior to the warrants execution.
-Usually probable cause is proven to the judge by an officers own personal knowledge, independent supported evidence, or through a confidential informant.
+Home searches are the highest scrutinized form of search.
+Courts recognize an individual’s heightened privacy rights within their own home.
+Law enforcement typically obtains a search warrant prior to entering a suspects’ home, but it’s not always required.
+This requires officers to be armed with probable cause and obtain the signature of a judge prior to the execution of the warrant.
+Usually, probable cause is proven to the judge by an officer’s own personal knowledge, independent supporting evidence, or through a confidential informant.

-- Probation Searches: When someone is on probation or parole, they do not completely relinquish their Fourth Amendment rights.
-Law Enforcement must still have a specific purpose for a search – e.g., probation compliance, investigation into another crime, or for rehabilitative purposes.
-California law holds that a police cannot conduct a random search of someone’s home or vehicle if the search is deemed arbitrary or capricious.
+When someone is on probation or parole, they do not completely relinquish their Fourth Amendment rights.
+Law Enforcement must still have a specific purpose for a search – e.g., probation compliance, the investigation into another crime, or for rehabilitative purposes.
+California law holds that a police officer cannot conduct a random search of someone’s home or vehicle if the search is deemed arbitrary or capricious.

-For more information concerning search and seizure issues, contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
+For more information concerning search and seizure issues, contact an Orange County Criminal Defense Attorney.